GWC-DCMB/curriculum-notebooks/paper/paper.md

 instructors, but also to the way we organized and executed the lessons and
 project:

-1. The instructors and learners all used Google co-lab to write and execute code in Jupyter notebooks.
+1. The instructors and learners used [Google Colaboratory (Colab)](https://colab.research.google.com/) to write and execute code in Jupyter notebooks.
-We chose this option because learners do not have to install any programs to use Google co-lab and you can easily open and edit the Jupyter notebooks from GitHub.
+We chose this option because learners do not have to install any programs to use Google Colab, and you can easily open and edit the Jupyter notebooks from GitHub.
 When meeting in person, most learners use Google Chromebooks which have limited programming capabilities, but easy use of a web browser.
 1. Assigning facilitators to groups allows learners to build a more personal connection with their facilitators, making them feel more comfortable asking questions.
 1. Group projects were performed using paired programming to allow learners to collaborate and learn from each other.
 1. We use the "sticky note" system from The Carpentries by which learners can ask for help by putting up a colored sticky note (or Zoom emoji).